Panauti to Namobuddha Day Hike - 1 Day

 • Get away from the hustle and bustle of city life by spending time in nature.

-• Find moments of reflection and peace among the holy sites and natural wonders
+• Find moments of reflection and peace among the holy sites and natural wonders.

-Panauti Village
+Details about Panauti Village

 Panauti, a charming village situated in the Kavrepalanchok District, belongs to the Bagmati Province.
 It is renowned for its rich history and picturesque surroundings.
 Situated approximately 32 kilometers/19.8839 miles southeast of the capital city, Kathmandu, Panauti, known for its rich cultural heritage, ancient temples, and well-preserved traditional Newari architecture, is a renowned destination.

-The key features and Attractions of Panauti Village.
+Key features and attractions of Panauti Village.

-• Indreshwar Temple: Indreshwar Temple is a popular attraction in Panauti, dedicated to Lord Shiva.
+• Indreshwar Temple is a popular attraction in Panauti, dedicated to Lord Shiva.
 The temple is a three-story pagoda-style structure adorned with intricate wood carvings, showcasing the exceptional craftsmanship of the Newari people.

-• Panauti Durbar Square: This Square holds great significance in Panauti, as it is surrounded by a multitude of temples and traditional Newari buildings.
+• Panauti Durbar Square holds great significance in Panauti, as it is surrounded by a multitude of temples and traditional Newari buildings.
 This place offers a wonderful opportunity to discover and appreciate the area's abundant architectural heritage.

 • The village is located alongside the Panauti Khola, a small river.
-The village's charm is enhanced by its scenic surroundings, making it an ideal destination for a leisurely stroll.
+The village's charm is enhanced by its scenic surroundings, making it an ideal destination for a stroll.

 • Panauti is renowned for its well-preserved traditional Newari architecture, characterized by exquisitely carved windows, doors, and courtyards.
 The experience of walking through the narrow lanes of the village is reminiscent of a journey back in time.

-• Panauti is a tranquil and serene destination that offers a refreshing escape from the bustling Kathmandu Valley.
+• Panauti is a serene destination that offers a refreshing escape from the bustling Kathmandu Valley.
 The serene and picturesque setting of Nepal offers visitors a chance to experience its rich cultural and historical heritage.
 Nepal's cultural diversity and traditions make it a popular destination for both tourists and pilgrims.

-Namobudhha
+Details about Namobudhha

 Namobuddha is a revered Buddhist pilgrimage site situated in Nepal.
 It can be found around 40 kilometers east of Kathmandu, in the Kavrepalanchok District.
 This site is highly significant in Buddhism and is renowned for its historical and religious importance.